supermuesli/ems/README.md

 ## Caveats
 - the PyGame window is optimized for 1920x1080 displays
-  - if your display is smaller than that and it becomes a problem, you need to resize the icon images and adjust the `cellSize` in `assets/settings/grid.json`
-- you might have to increase the `gridSize` in `main.py` if your screen resolution is larger than 1920x1080
+- you might have to increase the `gridSize` in `main.py` if your screen resolution is larger than 1920x1080 and a default grid of 20x20 is too small

 ## License
 MIT License